-The gut and microbiome loom large in the popular and scientific imagination, and have been at the fore of new understandings of mental distress and behaviour change.
-But epidemiological research suggests that complex, chronic and undiagnosed gut issues are rising exponentially around the globe.
-Stomach Ache explores how this widespread digestive dysregulation illuminates the gaps between cutting-edge science and everyday lived experience.
+The gut and gut microbiome loom large in the popular and scientific imagination, and are creating new ways of understanding of mental distress and behaviour change.
+But epidemiological research suggests that complex, chronic and undiagnosed gut issues are rising around the globe.
+Stomach Ache explores how this widespread digestive dysregulation highlights the gaps between cutting-edge science and everyday lived experience.

 It asks three key questions: